OMAS-IIIF/oldaplib/codex.md

 - `oldaplib/ontologies/shared.trig` now defines shared media staging vocabulary for generic OAIS-style ingest preparation: `shared:StagingArea`, `shared:StagingFolder`, `shared:StagingMediaObject`, `shared:StagingStatus` named individuals, and optional media `shared:checksum`.
 - `shared:assetId` is treated as a one-to-one identifier for a single `shared:MediaObject`; shared physical storage or reuse should be modeled explicitly instead of allowing multiple media objects with the same asset ID.
+- `ResourceInstance.transform_class()` supports atomic resource lifecycle transitions that keep the same IRI, preserve a caller-specified base class such as `shared:MediaObject`, remove source-specific properties, add target properties, optionally replace role attachments, and update modification metadata in one transaction.
 - Package source lives under `oldaplib/src`, with ontology fixtures in `oldaplib/ontologies`, test data in `oldaplib/testdata`, and unit/integration tests in `oldaplib/test`.
 - Documentation is built with MkDocs from `docs` and `mkdocs.yml`; API pages use mkdocstrings.
 - Poetry is the package/build manager. `pyproject.toml` carries package metadata, dependency declarations, dependency groups, build-system configuration, and bump-my-version settings.